phanison898/sdet-interview-question-and-answers/README.md

 #### Java coding interview questions which asked for the role of SDET

+### 1. Qentelli

+**1. Round-1 (Technical - L1):-**

+- Q1) Verify given number is Palindrome or not
+- Q2) Remove special characters from the string

+**2. Round-2 (Technical - L3):-**

+- Q1) Remove duplicate characters from the string
+- Q2) Given a string containing words separated by space.
+Now, reverse the each word without changing it's initial position (Ex: input = "my name is phani"; output= "ym eman si inahp";)

+**3. Round-3 (Client round):-**

+- Q1) Given a string, now, place each character in ascending order
+- Q2) Create a Java class for above problem and ask the input from the user and print it

+---

 ### 1. UST Global

 **1. Round-4 (Managerial):-** Remove duplicates from the given array of numbers without using Set or stream api